-What skincare products do dermatologists recommend to improve skin texture and tone?
+What skincare products do dermatologists recommend to improve skin texture and tone during the autumn and winter months?
 Serums, cleansers, and moisturisers many skin experts prefer to suggest for problem skin are often acid-based.
-Facial acids constitute an integral part of any good skincare routine and the products you use every day to brighten your skin are likely to contain a variety of beneficial acids as “active” ingredients.
+Facial acids constitute an integral part of any good autumn or winter skincare routine and the products you use every day to brighten your skin are likely to contain a variety of beneficial acids as “active” ingredients.
 These acids cause physiologic changes on the derma layer of your skin and thus, help improve fine lines, eliminate wrinkles, revitalise skin, and prevent breakouts.

 Your skin turns dry when its outermost layer lacks adequate hydration.
 During the winter, the moisture level in the air drops and this contributes to your skin drying out.
 As acids can moderate the pH level of the skin they tend to promote dry and flaky skin in the winter.
 However, not all acids dehydrate the skin.
 In fact, some of them help get rid of dry winter skin altogether.
 Here are 5 dermatologist approved acids you can use in winter that won’t dry out your skin.